giovana-morais/2025_investigating_mmshap/README.md

 # 2025_measuring_mmshap
-Source code for the paper "Measuring Modality Contribution in Music Understanding Models"
+Source code for the paper "Investigating Modality Contribution in Audio LLMs for Music", currently under review.

-## Description
----

 ## Getting Started
 ---

-This project was developed with Python 3.10
+This project was developed with Python 3.10.
+We have two requirements files, one for each models (they have dependencies conflict).

 ### Dependencies